 - By Mail: Certified Mail, Return Receipt Requested (Restricted Delivery).
 The envelope should be marked "Deliver to Addressee Only."
-The person who mailed the documents must fill out and sign an Affidavit of Service by Mail.
+The person who mailed the documents must fill out an Affidavit of Service by Mail and date and sign the affidavit.
 The return receipt showing delivery is filed with the Juvenile Court, along with the Affidavit of Service by Mail. - By Third-Party Commercial Delivery: Addressed to the party and requiring a signed receipt and resulting in delivery to the party.
-The person who sent the documents by third-party commercial delivery must fill out and sign an Affidavit of Service by Third-Party Commercial Delivery.
+The person who sent the documents by third-party commercial delivery must fill out an Affidavit of Service by Third-Party Commercial Delivery and date and sign the affidavit.
 The signed receipt showing delivery is filed with the Juvenile Court, along with the Affidavit of Service by Mail.